bytecodealliance/jco/docs/src/example.md

 OK Successfully written cowsay.wasm with imports ().
 ```

-> Note: For debugging, it is useful to pass `--enable-stdout` to ComponentizeJS to get error messages and enable `console.log`.

 ### Inspecting Component WIT

 As a first step, we might like to look instead this binary black box of a Component and see what it actually does.